txtor/seek/brainstorming.md

 1. lt: the target content is less than the query string
 1. lte: the target content is less than or equal to the query string

+## Comparer
+    seek c:<comparer> ...
+comparer function to use when matching.
+Default `lexic`.
+Supported:
+1. lexic: compare strings in lexical order case-insensitive
+1. case: compare strings in lexical order case-sensitive
+1. numeric: compare strings as numbers
+1. regex: interpret query string as a regular expression

 ## Output
     seek -o:<type> <format> ...
 defines the format of the output.
 Default type `csv`.
 Supported types: